HarryAllen1/jhstsa.org/pages/events/Childrens-Stories.md

 Create a “touch and feel” or interactive storybook that introduces TSA and its benefits to young readers in an engaging manner.

-## Pre-conference Submission Requirements

-### January 23rd

-Students should submit story outline, design sketches, storyboard, materials list and any completed pages.
-Maximum of 2 pdf files allowed for upload.

-### March 14th

-Students should submit their completed portfolio.

 ## Information

 |                                              |               |